kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/README3.md

 The Form Recognizer client library provides two clients to interact with the service: `FormRecognizerClient` and `CustomFormClient`, which can be imported from the `azure.ai.formrecognizer` namespace.
-The asynchronous clients can be imported from the `azure.ai.formrecognizer.aio` namespace.
+The asynchronous clients can be imported from `azure.ai.formrecognizer.aio`.

 `FormRecognizerClient` provides methods for interacting with the prebuilt models (receipt and layout).
 `CustomFormClient` provides the methods for training custom models to analyze forms.